modsim/ChromaHD-genmesh/README.md

         - appropriate boolean operations
         - set named groups
         - meshing
+- Periodicity is only implemented for x-y directions currently.

 ## Notes
 - xCyl, yCyl, rCyl are modified in PackedBed::transformBeads()